Close

 Probation and parole practitioners have already called for more action that ends the punitive aspects and promotes the supportive aspects of each method of supervision, as an opinion piece in USA Today summarized.
 There has been some early success in the long road to probation and parole reform, but more is clearly needed.
 Greater awareness and advocacy can help probation and parole receive the attention necessary for real change.

 Online criminal justice degrees can give you the education needed to take part in the conversation.
-Campbellsville University’s online M.S. in Justice Studies offers a public service leadership and social justice track that’s ideal for pursuing roles in criminal justice reform.
+Campbellsville University’s online Master’s of Science in Criminal Justice online offers a public service leadership and social justice track that’s ideal for pursuing roles in criminal justice reform.
 If you’re a prospective undergraduate student, you can obtain a solid foundation for your career goals with an online associate degree in criminal justice or an online bachelor’s degree in criminal justice.

 Campbellsville University is fully accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).